About

 The short version is that it's a paraphrase of the line "Take 'em to Missouri, Matt!" from Red River.

-The longer version is that I'm friends with the executive director of Red River Theaters, that indie cinema I mentioned earlier.
-We were talking about me writing a column for the site at one point, so I threw out a bunch of names.
+The longer version is that I frequent Red River Theaters in Concord, NH, that indie cinema I mentioned earlier.
+I was talking to them about writing a column for the site at one point, so I threw out a bunch of names.
 I wanted at least one option to be connected to the inspiration for the theater's name, so I pulled up its quote page, and that line jumped out.
-She preferred another option, so I set it aside.
+They preferred another option, so I set it aside.
 When the column never got going, I decided to turn my excitement into this site, using one of the discarded column names for its title.